blend-smile/arabic_dictionary_beginner/README.md

-# arabic_dictionary_beginner
+# Arabic Dictionary For Beginners
 a list of arabic words for beginners

-there is 406 words in total.
+there is 375 words in total.

 TODO:
 add english translation